makrai/notes/baroni-10-distributed-memory-corpus-sem.md

     * familiar to most computer and cognitive scientists
   * At a more abstract level, DM and Turney differ in the strategy with which unification in distributional semantics is pursued
     * Turney’s approach amounts to picking a source task and reinterpreting other tasks as its particular instances
-    * i.e. attributional sim is a subtype of relational
+    * ie attributional sim is a subtype of relational sim
   * Turney’s focus is on dimensionality reduction applied to tensors
 * higher-order language tensor dimensionality reduction aka. decomposition
   * Turney (2007) and Van de Cruys (2009) can be applied to the DM tensors